aijunbai/skipoominijool/README.md

 # skipoominijool
-A Compiler Front End for a Subset Language of JAVA
+A Compiler Front End for a Subset Language of Java

+Implemented with Java Compiler Compiler (JavaCC) and Eclipse Abstract Syntax Trees (ASTs).